 Thanks to data collected from social media and other online interactions, brands now have more information about their customers than ever.

 This data can be used to create highly personalized experiences for each customer.

 We expect more brands to use this data to deliver personalized content, product recommendations, and more.

 As we move into 2020, it’s time to start thinking about the future of digital marketing.

 What trends will emerge?
-What will new technologies be developed?
+What new technologies will be developed?
 And how do these changes affect how we market our products and services?

 To help answer these questions, we’ve compiled a list of 10 digital marketing trends that will significantly impact the coming year.

-So without further ado, here are ten emerging trends you need to know about in 2020:
+So, without further ado, here are ten emerging trends you need to know about in 2020:

 Personalization will become more critical than ever before.

 Chatbots will continue to grow in popularity.